Building REST services with Spring

 Could not find employee 99

-It’s not hard to show the currently coded interactions…
+It is not hard to show the currently coded interactions.

-If you are using Windows Command Prompt to issue cURL commands, chances are the below command won’t work properly.
-You must either pick a terminal that support single quoted arguments, or use double quotes and then escape the ones inside the JSON.
+If you use Windows command prompt to issue cURL commands, the following command probably does not work properly.
+You must either pick a terminal that support single-quoted arguments, or use double quotation marks and then escape the quotation marks inside the JSON.

-To create a new Employee record we use the following command in a terminal—the $ at the beginning signifies that what follows it is a terminal command:
+To create a new Employee record, use the following command in a terminal (the $ at the beginning signifies that what follows it is a terminal command):

 $ curl -X POST localhost:8080/employees -H 'Content-type:application/json' -d '{"name": "Samwise Gamgee", "role": "gardener"}'

-Then it stores newly created employee and sends it back to us:
+Then it stores the newly created employee and sends it back to us:

 {"id":3,"name":"Samwise Gamgee","role":"gardener"}

 You can update the user.
-Let’s change his role.
+For example, you can change the role:

 $ curl -X PUT localhost:8080/employees/3 -H 'Content-type:application/json' -d '{"name": "Samwise Gamgee", "role": "ring bearer"}'

-And we can see the change reflected in the output.
+Now we can see the change reflected in the output:

 {"id":3,"name":"Samwise Gamgee","role":"ring bearer"}